 After a period of increasing appreciation in the 12-15% range, the market has calmed down, which is a good thing because that sort of ongoing rise leads to an imbalance in ‘The Force’.
 You can’t have 15% price appreciation rates forever, that’s unhealthy for the real estate market.
 Right now, the Portland real estate market has reached a state of equilibrium, which is an encouraging sign.
 Stability beats volatility every time.

 How Was the Portland Real Estate Market in 2019?

 At the beginning of 2019, the real estate market in the Portland area was defined by a large inventory of available properties, sort of a hyper supply.
 So, we had a larger inventory in 2019 than we did in 2018 or 2017 coming into January of 2019.
 But by August of 2019, the majority of those homes had been snapped up.
 Portland actually had less housing inventory in August 2019 than it did the prior year.

-Another reason we saw so many homes fly off the shelves was that Information got out about Portland being a hot market.
-People absorb information way faster than they used to and kind of panic buy homes in fear of missing out.
+Another reason we saw so many homes “fly off the shelves” was that Information got out about Portland being a hot market.
+People absorb information way faster than they used to and tend to panic buy homes in fear of missing out.
 It is true that with an ongoing influx of out-of-state residents, a lower rate of single-family home development, and just straight-up land availability it will become harder to find homes in the more established parts of Portland.
 What can we say, it’s a popular place to live.